 Center Parcs originated in Holland in 1967, with the first UK version opening in 1987.
 Center Parcs UK is now a separate entity, and this is reflected by the prices.
-Getaways on the continent, in the Netherlands and Germany in particular (as well as France and Belgium), can cost half as much as the same stay in a UK park and there are different facilities available such as an indoor ski dome and extra freebies and vouchers are thrown in that you wouldn’t get in the UK.
-All that said though, breaks at UK Center Parcs remain as popular as ever with over 2.2 million visitors flocking to the parks each year.
+Getaways on the continent, in the Netherlands and Germany in particular (as well as France and Belgium), can cost half as much as the same stay in a UK park.
+Different facilities are available, such as an indoor ski dome, and extra freebies and vouchers are thrown in that you wouldn’t get in the UK.
+However, breaks at UK Center Parcs remain as popular as ever, with over 2.2 million visitors flocking to the parks each year.

-I think it’s important to cast aside all illusions of enjoying a back-to-nature break in the depths of an emerald green English forest when you visit Center Parcs, as there are very few Winnie the Pooh and Peter Rabbit moments, the reality is high prices and lots of urbanized facilities and rows of identical lodges set on a plot of land surrounded by trees.
-However, if you’re happy to accept it at face value, then Center Parcs really does offer a fantastic break for children and families with everything truly on your doorstep, along with no cars and no need to leave the resort at all during your stay!
+I think it’s important to cast aside all illusions of enjoying a back-to-nature break in the depths of an emerald-green English forest when you visit Center Parcs, as there are very few Winnie the Pooh and Peter Rabbit moments.
+The reality is high prices, lots of urbanized facilities, and rows of identical lodges set on a plot of land surrounded by trees.
+If you’re happy to accept it at face value, then Center Parcs does offer a fantastic break for children and families with everything truly on your doorstep, along with no cars and no need to leave the resort at all during your stay!

 Which Center Parcs?

-There are 5 Center Parcs locations throughout the UK, each one is entirely unique and there’s a 6th village set to open in Ireland later in 2019!
-All the villages offer the same great features you’d expect of a Center Parcs break, surrounded by natural landscapes, mini beaches, and water sport lakes.
-Each village features up to 200 outdoor and indoor activities, not forgetting their award-winning Aqua Sana Spa, great restaurants, and the amazing Subtropical Swimming Paradise (heated to a balmy 29.5C all year round!), along with a huge array of accommodation in varying sizes and styles.
+There are 5 Center Parcs locations throughout the UK, each one is entirely unique, and there’s a 6th village set to open in Ireland later in 2019!
+All the villages offer the same great features you’d expect of a Center Parcs break, surrounded by natural landscapes, mini beaches, and water sports lakes.
+Each village features up to 200 outdoor and indoor activities, not forgetting their award-winning Aqua Sana Spa, great restaurants, and the amazing Subtropical Swimming Paradise (heated to a balmy 29.5C all year round!), along with a huge array of accommodations in varying sizes and styles.

-Whinfell Forest Cumbria: The most northern village set on the edge of the Lake District in a 400-acre forest with probably the prettiest lake to wander all the way around.
+Whinfell Forest Cumbria: The most northern village on the edge of the Lake District in a 400-acre forest with probably the prettiest lake to wander around.

-Sherwood Forest Nottinghamshire: Set in the heart of Nottinghamshire, this resort has lots of lakes and waterside views, more than most of the other resorts.
-The spa here is excellent and there’s a great Treetop Sauna.
+Sherwood Forest Nottinghamshire: Set in the heart of Nottinghamshire, this resort has many lakes and waterside views, more than most other resorts.
+The spa here is excellent, and there’s a great Treetop Sauna.

 Woburn Forest Bedfordshire: Aimed at Londoners and set just one hour from the city.
-This is the newest village in the UK (although probably the smallest) and it features the largest Subtropical Swimming Paradise with excellent pools for toddlers and a pirate ship to explore for younger children.
-However, it does tend to cost £100 GBP or so more to stay at this resort compared to the rest.
+This is the newest village in the UK (although probably the smallest).
+It features the largest Subtropical Swimming Paradise with excellent pools for toddlers and a pirate ship to explore for younger children.
+However, it tends to cost £100 GBP or more to stay at this resort compared to the rest.

 Best Center Parcs For Entertainment & Activities

 To be honest, they all have much the same offerings with lake-based activities, tree-top jaunts, cycling, laser combat, aerial adventures, electric boats and pedalos, adventure golf, raft building, and even teddy bear picnics for the little ones.
-And if the weather is not playing ball, then there’s so much to do indoors including exercise classes, squash, badminton, table tennis, pottery and painting, cupcake decorating, willow workshops, forest crafts, indoor climbing, ten pin bowling, arcade games, an activity den for little ones, and everything in between So there isn’t much to pick between here.
+And suppose the weather is not playing ball.
+In that case, there’s so much to do indoors, including exercise classes, squash, badminton, table tennis, pottery and painting, cupcake decorating, willow workshops, forest crafts, indoor climbing, ten-pin bowling, arcade games, an activity den for little ones, and everything in between So there isn’t much to pick between here.

-Whinfell’s facilities are probably the most tired as it’s one of the older resorts, but I would say the staff more than make up for this.
+Whinfell’s facilities are probably the most tiring as it’s one of the older resorts, but I would say the staff more than make up for this.

 And don’t forget to be realistic: all activities cost at Center Parcs, even a trip to the gym, unlike at a hotel, costs a further £13 GBP, so I’d say expect to pay at least 50% of your accommodation fee again for activities and the same again for dining out.